pi3d/pi3d.github.com/ReadMe.rst

     Imaging Library as this is needed for importing any graphics used by Pi3D.
 The original Imaging library is no longer really maintained and doesn't run on python_3.
 The better equivalent replacement is Pillow.
-    To install Pillow you can get it from the raspbian jessie repository.
+    In the near future Pillow will be the default imaging library but at the time of writing you have to use the raspbian jessie repository.
     This is the 'trial' version of raspbian and to install packages from there you need to add an additional line to /etc/apt/sources.list::